KeeratKG/personal-website-academic/content/authors/admin/_index.md

 ---
 I’m a recent graduate of IIT Roorkee, enthusiastic about Interdisciplinary and Applied Research involving Data.
 I am keen on designing computational solutions for problems in healthcare.
 I aim to create positive impact through my work, and try to strike a balance in everything I do :)

-**I'll be starting my MS in Applied Computing at the Department of Computer Science, University of Toronto from Fall 2022.**
+**I started my MS in Applied Computing at the Department of Computer Science, University of Toronto from Fall 2022.**

 As a person, I'm chirpy- I adore striking conversations with new people and knowing more about them.
 I am a passionate debater and have represented my University at various levels.
 I'm involved in the campus journalistic activites and also love playing Badminton.
 I do well in diverse team-based environments and prize effective communication in my approach.